-These points and pitfall may just save you from taking out an undesirable loan or credit card product that doesn’t meet your needs and is more expensive than need be.
+These points and pitfalls may just save you from taking out an undesirable loan or credit card product that doesn’t meet your needs and is more expensive than need be.

 How to compare home loans

-Before comparing home loans you should always work out a budget, consider your deposit and decide if you want a fixed rate or variable rate mortgage.
-Once you have these three things clear you can then compare home loans use one of the various comparison sites and tools available online.
+Before comparing home loans you should always work out a budget, consider your deposit and decide if you want a fixed-rate or variable-rate mortgage.
+Once you have these three things clear you can then compare home loans using one of the various comparison sites and tools available online.

 When comparing home loans, you should look not only at the interest rates offered but, also at the fees and loan features offered.
 While a redraw facility may be important to you it may not be so important to the next person.
 While you may intend to repay your loan early, some will not mind if their loan terms include early repayment penalties.